vitordeoliveira/flarion-challenge/README.md

 - ✅ **Phase 2: Research**: Complete
 - ✅ **Phase 3: Implementation**: Complete
 - ✅ **Phase 4: Comprehensive Testing**: Complete
-- 🚀 **Phase 6: Spark GroupBy Analysis**: In Progress
+- ✅ **Phase 6: Spark GroupBy Analysis**: Complete

+All project goals have been met.
 The core function is implemented, robustly tested, and benchmarked.
-Phase 5 (Advanced Features & Polish) has been skipped to focus on comparative analysis.
+The comparative analysis of Spark's GroupBy performance is also complete.

 ## Project Structure